maciejczyzewski/maciejczyzewski.github.io/_posts/2014-01-20-retter-creating-cryptographic-hash-function.md

 title: Retter - Creating cryptographic hash function
 ---

 If you want see result of this article, see <a href="https://github.com/MaciejCzyzewski/Retter">ready source on Github</a>.
-Remeber, Retter is engine of RTR0, cryptographic hash function.
+Remeber, Retter is engine of RTR series.

 -----